maia-dox/anim2/README.md

 Anim2 is a particle renderer which I made while taking a class in computational physics to have a tool that could support hardware acceleration for various different other small projects I worked on.

-Please note that this project is only supported on Linux systems, and will not work on Windows as this tool uses the same scheme as the original Anim, using unix pipes to receive data from the user's program.
+Please note that this project is only supported on Linux systems, and will not work on Windows as this tool follows the same scheme as the original Anim, using unix pipes to receive data from the user's program.

 to build the project, run `make config=release`